liza-tennant/liza-tennant.github.io/_pages/about.md

 News
 ======
 ---
-- [November 2023] Gave a (long) student talk at LSE about how AI and Social Science can mutually benefit one another.
+- [November 2023] Gave a (long) student talk at LSE about how AI and Social Science can mutually benefit one another, and interesting questions emerging around aligning LLMs with human values.
 - [November 2023] Presenting our IJCAI paper at two UCL Conferences - the Computer Science Student Conference (long talk) and the Neuro AI Conference (lightning talk).
 - [August 2023] Presented our paper “Modeling Moral Choices in Social Dilemmas with Multi-Agent Reinforcement Learning” at the [32nd International Joint Conference on Artificial Intelligence (IJCAI 2023)](https://ijcai-23.org/) (main track) in Macao.
 Links & materials [here](https://liza-tennant.github.io/publication/2023-modeling-moral-choices).
 - [July 2023] I'm at the [Cooperative AI Foundation](https://www.cooperativeai.com/) Summer School in London!